isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2021-06-30-post-Disentangling the Genetics of Diabetes.md

 <h4><strong>Working through Complexity</strong></h4>
 <p>With so many diabetes subtypes to consider and so many factors to look
 at, delivering an accurate diagnosis is a herculean task.
 Thankfully,&nbsp;
-<a href="/singapore-s-national-precision-medicine-programme/" rel="noopener noreferrer nofollow" target="_blank">precision medicine</a>&nbsp;can help tease apart the complexity of diabetes.</p>
+<a href="/singapore-s-national-precision-medicine-programme/" rel="noopener noreferrer nofollow" target="_self">precision medicine</a>&nbsp;can help tease apart the complexity of diabetes.</p>
 <p>Rather than fixating just on sugar, precision medicine looks at diabetes
 holistically.
 Through&nbsp;traditional laboratory techniques, along with cutting-edge gene sequencing and computing technologies, doctors can take&nbsp;stock